dayelostraco/goodtripink/README.md

 ### `sanfrancisco`

-The static website is hosted via the S3 Bucket `meetdayel.today` with full anonymous GET access.
-To reduce URL length, I have also created the `www.meetdayel.today` bucket which simply redirects requests to the base `meetdayel.today` bucket.
+The static website is hosted via the S3 Bucket `goodtrip.ink` with full anonymous GET access.
+To reduce URL length, I have also created the `www.goodtrip.ink` bucket which simply redirects requests to the base `goodtrip.ink` bucket.

-In addition, I have created S3 buckets for `www.meetdayel.com` and `meetdayel.com` URLs that also serve as redirects to the S3 bucket hosted website for `meetdayel.today`.
+In addition, I have created S3 buckets for `www.meetdayel.com` and `meetdayel.com` URLs that also serve as redirects to the S3 bucket hosted website for `goodtrip.ink`.

-### `charleston`
+### `master`

-The static website is hosted via the S3 Bucket `dayelostra.co` with full anonymous GET access.
-To reduce URL length, I have also created the `www.dayelostra.co` bucket which simply redirects requests to the base `dayelostra.co` bucket.
+The static website is hosted via the S3 Bucket `goodtrip.ink` with full anonymous GET access.
+To reduce URL length, I have also created the `www.goodtrip.ink` bucket which simply redirects requests to the base `goodtrip.ink` bucket.

-In addition, I have created S3 buckets for `www.dayelostraco.com` and `dayelostraco.com` URLs that also serve as redirects to the S3 bucket hosted website for `dayelostra.co`.

 ## CloudFront

-The CloudFront distribution simply caches the contents of the `meetdayel.today` bucket across all Edge Nodes using a wildcard SSL certificate (maintained in AWS Certificate Manager) that contains the following URLs:
+The CloudFront distribution simply caches the contents of the `goodtrip.ink` bucket across all Edge Nodes using a wildcard SSL certificate (maintained in AWS Certificate Manager) that contains the following URLs:

-* meetdayel.today
-* *.meetdayel.today
-* meetdayel.com
-* *.meetdayel.com
-* dayelostraco.com
-* *.dayelostraco.com
-* dayelostra.co
+* goodtrip.ink
-* *.dayelostra.co
+* *.goodtrip.ink

-There are currently two separate CloudFront distributions to handle the two different versions of my personal site.
-One that is Charleston, SC based and the other that is San Francisco based.

 Furthermore, CloudFront redirects all HTTP requests to the HTTPS protocol and GZips all requested content.

 For each distribution, the CNAMEs are configured for the URLs that will be routed to the content cache.

-### `sanfrancisco`
-* *.meetdayel.today
-* www.meetdayel.today
-* *.meetdayel.com
-* www.meetdayel.com

-### `charleston`
-* *.dayelostra.co
-* www.dayelostra.co
-* *.dayelostraco.com
-* www.dayelostraco.com

 ## Route 53 Configuration

 The Route 53 configuration for both versions of the statically hosted site is straight forward.

-### `sanfrancisco`
-* A Record for meetdayel.today to CloudFront distribution with corresponding CNAME
-* A Record for www.meetdayel.today to CloudFront distribution with corresponding CNAME
-* A Record for meetdayel.com to CloudFront distribution with corresponding CNAME
-* A Record for www.meetdayel.com to CloudFront distribution with corresponding CNAME

-### `charleston`
+### `master`
-* A Record for dayelostra.co to CloudFront distribution with corresponding CNAME
-* A Record for www.dayelostra.co to CloudFront distribution with corresponding CNAME
-* A Record for dayelostraco.com to CloudFront distribution with corresponding CNAME
+* A Record for goodtrip.ink to CloudFront distribution with corresponding CNAME
-* A Record for www.dayelostraco.com to CloudFront distribution with corresponding CNAME
+* A Record for www.goodtrip.ink to CloudFront distribution with corresponding CNAME

 ## Codeship Configuration
 There is a Codeship Deployment Pipeline for all branches that are to be published to an S3 hosted website.
-Currently, the `sanfrancisco` and `charleston` branches are supported and live.
+Currently, the `master` branch is supported and live.

 You'll need to configure the following:
 * Create a new Deployment Pipeline with the Git branch name you want used.